 The POWs also worked planting rice.
 While doing this, one of the favorite punishments was for a guard to push a man’s face into the mud.
 Once his head was in the mud, the guard would step on his head to drive it deeper.
 Other details did go out but usually lasted a few days.
 Major details, of hundreds of men, left the camp and worked on projects that lasted years.
 When, due to illness or death, details became depleted, more POWs left the camp for details as replacements.

-Deaths among the POWs had greatly been reduced when Forrest was sent to Cabanatuan.
-After returning to the camp, according to medical records, he was hospitalized on April 5, 1943, but no date of discharge was given.
+According to medical records, Forest was hospitalized on April 5, 1943, but no date of discharge was given.
 At some point, he was sent out as a replacement to Las Pinas.
 The detail was so brutal that the number of POWs who died while it was extremely high.

 REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON SERGEANT FORREST K KNOX IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=